dhirajsriram/pixelate-js/README.md

 # node-pixelate

-A node script that generates a random coloured pixelated wallpaper with an awesome JS logo at the center (Nothing complex just a straight forward image creation library)
+A node script that generates a random coloured pixelated wallpaper with an awesome JS logo at the center (Nothing complex just a straight forward image creation library) .
+Show your <3 for JavaScript

 ## Requirement